 So, two things you need to check after a bad shot: the tempo and the swing ratio.

-You will know with the tempo value whether you need to speed up or slow down your swing speed in order to reach your tempo.
+You will know, with the tempo value whether you need to speed up or slow down your swing speed in order to reach your tempo.
 Assuming your downswing is correct, the swing ratio will indicate whether you need to speed up or slow down your backswing in order to reach your swing ratio.
-Keep in mind, using those devices while playing on a course will waste time because you have to switch the club between every shot.

 * Simple and advanced mode